littleprojects/ACC_W211/02_Sensor/readme.md

 ## 24 GHz vs. 77 GHz

 The old sensor works in the 24 GHz band.
-This is ideal for distances in close range 0,5m up to 100m.
+This is ideal for distances in close range 0.5m up to 100m.
-That's why a lot of side and corner radar system working now in the 24 Ghz band.
+That's why a lot of side and corner radar systems work now in the 24 GHz band.
-This radar don't work well below 1m.
-That's why they don't have replaced the ultrasonic close range park sensors.
+This radar doesn't work well below 1m.
+That's why they haven't replaced the ultrasonic close range park sensors.

-With the long distance sensor it's needed to move to the 77-81 GHz spectrum.
+With the long distance sensor we need to move to the 77-81 GHz spectrum.

 # Integration